 DID-Linked Resources (DLRs) are digital files that can be retrieved and referenced using a persistent and unique DID URL.

-By using DID URLs which remain conformant with W3C Decentralized Identifiers (DIDs) v1.0 Recommendation [DID-CORE] and the DID Resolution Specification, existing DID Resolvers will be able to dereference these DID URLs to retrieve the identified resources using the DID URL query syntax in this specification.
+By using DID URLs which remain conformant with the W3C [[DID-CORE]] Recommendation and [[DID-RESOLUTION]], existing DID Resolvers will be able to dereference these DID URLs to retrieve the identified resources using the DID URL query syntax defined in this specification.

-The [DID-CORE] specification defines an interoperable standard for DID documents and associated core properties, however, it does not currently have a standardized way to specify properties of Resources associated with DIDs, nor how to consistently reference nor retrieve them.
+The [[DID-CORE]] specification defines an interoperable standard for DID documents and associated core properties; however, it does not currently have a standardized way to specify properties of resources associated with DIDs, nor how to consistently reference or retrieve them.

-1. Digital Resources could be tampered with by compromising the hosting provider: Digital Resources stored at a centralized web endpoint can be compromised and replaced by malicious actors.
+1. Digital resources could be tampered with by compromising the hosting provider.
+Resources stored at a centralized web endpoint can be replaced by malicious actors.

-2. Hosting providers could unilaterally cease to host particular clients: Hosting providers could terminate accounts due to factors such as non-payment of fees, violation of Terms of Service, etc.
+2. Hosting providers could unilaterally cease to host particular clients.
+Providers may terminate accounts due to non-payment, violation of Terms of Service, or other factors.

-3. Single point of failure (SPOF): Even with highly-trusted and sophisticated hosting providers who may not present a risk of infrastructure being compromised, a service outage at the hosting provider can make a Resource anchored on their systems inaccessible.
+3. Single point of failure (SPOF).
+Even with highly-trusted hosting providers, a service outage can make a resource inaccessible.

-Despite these issues, many decentralized identity and digital credential implementations, even ones that use ledgers or other distributed systems for DIDs, often use centralized storage.
-From the W3C Verifiable Credential Implementation Guide.
+Despite these issues, many decentralized identity and digital credential implementations, even those that use ledgers or other distributed systems for DIDs, often use centralized storage.
+Using traditional web endpoints to store digital resources that are critical for a Verifiable Credential to function detracts from the utility that persistently-accessible Decentralized Identifiers offer.

 {